Certified Forensic Nurse, CFN® Program

 Set yourself apart from the rest of the pack!

-Forensic nursing is an exciting and rapidly growing specialty field that offers great opportunities and rewarding career options for nursing professionals.
-Being a Certified Forensic Nurse, CFN® can set you apart from your peers to get the recognition and respect you deserve, both in the medical community and the legal arena.
+Forensic nursing is an exciting and rapidly growing field that offers great opportunities and rewarding career options for nursing professionals.
+Being a Certified Forensic Nurse, CFN® can set you apart from your peers, affording you the recognition and respect you deserve, in both the medical community, and the legal arena.
+The Certified Forensic Nurse certification is recognized by the American Nurses Credentialing Center Magnet Recognition Program®.
+The Magnet Recognition Program recognizes organizations for excellence and innovations in professional nursing practice.

 Why should you choose the CFN credential?